japila-books/spark-sql-internals/docs/hive/HiveUtils.md

 `newClientForExecution`...FIXME

-NOTE: `newClientForExecution` is used for ../spark-sql-thrift-server.md[HiveThriftServer2].
+`newClientForExecution` is used for [HiveThriftServer2](../thrift-server/spark-sql-thrift-server.md).

 === [[inferSchema]] `inferSchema` Method